isomerpages/govtech-stp/_student-pass-holder-lane/00a-stpl-overview.md

 ### Border and Health Requirements

-Please ensure you take note of the border and health measures for entering Singapore found [here](health/overview).
+Please ensure you take note of the border and health control measures for entering Singapore found [here](health/overview).